 Discovery of facts is needed in order to test the reasonableness of this transaction.
 The circumstances surrounding the signing of this arbitration provision were not fully explained below because discovery was unavailable.
-Such questions as why Mary McFarlan was unable to sign the arbitration clause and what emotional state her granddaughter was in are unanswered.
 The record does not reveal the circumstances surrounding the signing of the admission agreement, the cost of arbitration or any one of a number of other important questions.
+Before

-Before Mary McFarlan is deprived of her constitutional right of access to courts and a trial by jury, these questions should be answered in discovery and placed in the calculus in this case.
+Theodore Davis is deprived of his constitutional right of access to courts and a trial by jury, these questions should be answered in discovery and placed in the calculus in this case.